Ethiopia Visit Update March 2026

 Seed and fertiliser

+From there, the seeds for Bricks for Life began.
+Ric and others funded Amlaku’s tertiary studies in Plant Science, so that Amlaku could return home to his village and teach vital agriculture, irrigation and farming skills.
 The whole community has committed to his new farming techniques, and the vastly improved crops they are getting now testify to the value of his input.
 He is also training farmers in neighbouring villages in the same techniques.

 Water canals and irrigation has transformed farming and agriculture in Baregota Village.
-Amlaku has run 3 major water canals totalling almost 3.5km in length which service over 70 farms in his village.
+Amlaku has run 3 major water canals reaching almost 3.5km in length which service over 70 farms in his village.
 However, a lot of water is lost to seepage and evaporation, diluting the overall crop yield.

-Your Lenten Appeal donation will go towards addressing this water loss by implementing concrete or plastic piping solutions to minimise loss.
+Your donation will go towards addressing this water loss by implementing concrete or plastic piping solutions to minimise loss.
 Funds will also go towards shoring up the water canals during flood season and for a hydrologist to assess and provide recommendations for ongoing optimising of the water delivery system.

 Your donation will be a brick into the foundation of healthy communities and vibrant, self sustaining communities.